David-Parker/HyperText/GROUP14README.md

 **_Special Instructions:_**

-In order to login, use the name 'username' and password 'password'.
+You can register with an email and password and login with those details.